Free delivery from £39 (T&C’s apply)**

 How often should I give my dog treats and chews?

-Treats can be given daily, but should be offered in moderation.
+Treats can be given daily in moderation.
 Frequency depends on the type and your dog’s individual needs.
-Consult your vet for tailored advice.
+Always consult your vet for tailored advice.

 How often should I give my dog treats and chews?

-Treats can be given daily, but should be offered in moderation.
+Treats can be given daily in moderation.
 Frequency depends on the type and your dog’s individual needs.
-Consult your vet for tailored advice.
+Always consult your vet for tailored advice.